kcharellano/kcharellano.github.io/_posts/2020-10-21-HuluParty.md

 ## The Chrome Extension

-The chrome extension forms the client part of this project and is responsible for reacting to user generated video updates like seeking the video or changing its play/pause state.
+The chrome extension forms the client part of this project and is responsible for reacting to user generated video updates like seeking or changing the play/pause state.
 Hulu doesn't have a public API, meaning that there is no official way to programatically communicate with or manipulate a video on its website.
-The client circumvents this by instead pulling information from and manipulating the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) which is the HTML representation of a web page.
+The client circumvents this by instead pulling information from and manipulating the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) which is the HTML representation of the web page.

 As mentioned before, the chrome extension acts as the interface for HuluParty.
-To create a session you first need be on a hulu video.
+To create a session you first need be on a Hulu video.
 The extension icon will then become "active", meaning it becomes clickable.
 After clicking on the extension icon the following popup will appear.

 <img style="margin-left: 100px;" src="/assets/images/popup_cap.png" width = "410" height = "300"/>